Misdemeanor Appellate Court: Department of Information and Communication Technologies

-the Distribution of cases
+Distribution of cases

 In accordance with court rules, the newly items are first sorted by urgency, type of procedure, and the legal field, and then distributed according to the reckoning of receipt, by random determination of the Judge.

 Reception

 The President or his designee considers the complaints of the parties and other participants in the judicial process who believe the process is delayed, improper, or that there is any influence on the course and outcome, and take certain measures in accordance with the law.

 Jurisprudence

 In order to monitor and study the case law of the court with a number of judges formed by the Department of case law, and the Head of the Department of case law, and judges appointed by the president of the court.

 Counseling & Legal Training

 Judges and court staff have the right to professional development and training.

 PR & Press Releases

 Press release about the court and some cases gives the President, and the person responsible for informing the public (spokesperson, Press Officer, etc.), or a special service for information.